Science Undergraduate Research Experience (SURE) 2021 Conference (Online)

-- Prepare an 250 word abstract using the Abstract Submission Template that clearly communicates their research to a scientific audience that may not necessarily have expertise in their own discipline.
+- Prepare an 250 word abstract using the Abstract Submission Template that clearly communicates your research to a scientific audience that may not necessarily have expertise in their own discipline.
 You are also required to answer two additional questions in this form, to assist reviewers in evaluating your submission.

-- Prepare a consent form using the Consent Form Template signed by their project supervisor.
+- Prepare a consent form using the Consent Form Template signed by your project supervisor.

 Friday, 14th May 2021 Friday, 4th June 2021 (Submissions are now closed).
 If your Final Year Project submission deadline is after the submission date, Project Coordinators are asked to contact the Programme Committee Chairperson.